Topic: Environment

 Written on November 12, 2021 at 9:17 am, by

 Calling all high school students on Orcas and San Juan Islands interested in environmental action!
 Are you passionate about the environment?
 Do you wish to see positive change in your community?
 Join the Youth for Change Environmental Leadership Club, a program led by Friends of the San Juans.
-Youth for Change provides an opportunity for you Continue Reading
+Youth for Change provides an opportunity for Continue Reading

 Plastic Film Recycling Pilot Program Launches this Week